 Some of our current financial goals include kicking Sally and Uncle Sam to the curb, getting our savings up and replacing our 15 year old cars (with something less than 10 years… Haha!), and being able to consistently do a family vacation every year.

 I want to be at home for my family.

 I didn’t realize I wanted this so bad until the end of 2016.
 I just miss being at home with my family and making our house into a home.
 I have felt so pulled in various directions for the last 8 years that I really desire a simpler life.
 My health has been a huge struggle and I know I need to be in a place where I can put the focus on preparing healthy meals for us all during the week, so I can regain a healthier me.
 Stress is not a helpful motivator and has a very negative impact.
 I want to walk in the Peace that the Bible promises, slow down, and re-prioritize my life.

-- Enjoy life more with my family and friends
+I want to enjoy life more with my family and friends.

-So that’s it.
 These are the answers to my why question.
-I’m sure they will evolve over time, but for today… that’s my answer and I’m sticking to it. 🙂
+I’m sure they will evolve over time (and I’ll update them as they do), but for today… that’s my answer and I’m sticking to it. 🙂